 Autumn festivals and events

 During the summer months, we enjoy many festivals.
-As we head into autumn it is another popular time for festivals, food festivals in particular.
+As we head into autumn the festivals continue, with food festivals being particularly popular.
 As the days shorten and people spend more time indoors, film festivals are also popular and Christmas themed events begin.

 - Open Doors Days - during September many buildings in Wales not normally accessible to the public throw open their doors to visitors.
 The Open Doors Days, which is part of the European Heritage Days, offers a variety of unique opportunities.